Data Sets for Research

 Scientific Data Search

 Looking for facts and information?
 See About the Cryosphere.

 Icelights: Answers to your burning questions about ice and climate

 What's hot in the news around climate and sea ice and what are scientists talking about now?
 Read more...

 When scientists talk about the cryosphere, they mean the places on Earth where water is in its solid form, frozen into ice or snow.
 Read more ...

 Glaciers begin to form when snow remains in the same area year-round, where enough snow accumulates to transform into ice.
 Each year, new layers of snow bury and compress the previous layers.
 This compression forces the snow to re-crystallize, forming grains similar in size and shape to grains of sugar.
 Gradually the grains grow larger and the air pockets between the grains get smaller, causing the snow to slowly compact and increase in density.
 After about two winters, the snow turns into firn—an intermediate state between snow and glacier ice.
-At this point, it is about half as dense as water.
+At this point, it is about two-thirds as dense as water.
 Over time, larger ice crystals become so compressed that any air pockets between them are very tiny.
 In very old glacier ice, crystals can reach several inches in length.
-For most glaciers, this process takes over a hundred years.
+For most glaciers, this process takes more than a hundred years.